Communist Party of Ukraine: Early years and electoral successes

 The KPU considers itself to be the direct successor to the original Communist Party of Ukraine, a branch of the Communist Party of the Soviet Union (CPSU) which was founded on 5 July 1918 in Moscow.
 The original communist party existed until 30 August 1991, when the CPSU and its branch in Ukraine were banned.
 Between 1991 and 1993, several small communist organizations were created throughout Ukraine.
 "Without clear legality", communists from all over Ukraine convened on 6 March 1993 for the All-Ukrainian Conference for Communists in an attempt to reestablish the KPU.
-In reaction, the Verkhovna Rada (thr Ukrainian parliament) legalized the establishment of communist parties two months later.
+In reaction, the Verkhovna Rada (the Ukrainian parliament) legalized the establishment of communist parties two months later.
 On 19 June 1993, the 1st Congress of the newly founded KPU was convened.
 Officially, it was designated as the 29th Congress to denote it as a direct successor to the Soviet KPU and it elected Petro Symonenko as First Secretary.

 In the 1994 presidential election, the KPU supported the candidacy of Oleksandr Moroz from the Socialist Party of Ukraine (SPU).
 The relationship between the KPU and SPU was strong throughout the 1990s, with Moroz even speaking to the 22nd KPU Congress (held in 1999).

 In the 1998 Ukrainian parliamentary election the party gained 24.65% of the vote and 123 seats, becoming the largest party in Parliament.
 The first ten members on the party list were Petro Symonenko (MP), Omelian Parubok (MP), Anatoliy Nalyvaiko (tunneler of the Karl Marks Mine (Yenakieve)), Borys Oliynyk (MP), Valeria Zaklunna-Myronenko (actress of the Lesya Ukrainka Theater (Kyiv)), Adam Martynyuk (the 2nd secretary of the Central Committee of CPU), Anatoliy Draholyuntsev (mechanic-electrician at Luhanskteplovoz), Vasyl Sirenko (Koretsky Institute of State and Law (NANU), unaffiliated), Borys Molchanov (tool craftsman at Dniproshyna) and Anatoliy Strohov (pensioner).
 The KPU won 121 seats, constituting 19.5% of the seats in the Verkhovna Rada.